Fluid Reasoning Representations: Behavior Analysis

-\section{Behavior analysis}
+\section{Behavior Analysis}

-Through manual investigation of DeepSeek and QwQ reasoning traces, we identified recurring behavioral patterns in Mystery BlocksWorld solving.
-Models begin with \textbf{comparative analysis}, examining initial and goal states to identify conflicting predicates.
+Through manual inspection of DeepSeek-R1-Distill-Qwen-32B and QwQ-32B traces, we identified recurring behavioral patterns in Mystery BlocksWorld solving.
+LLMs begin with \textbf{comparative analysis}, examining initial and goal states to identify conflicting predicates.
 They then alternate between \textbf{recursive search} (working backwards from goals to identify required actions) and \textbf{exploration} (experimenting with actions to discover achievable states).
 These exploratory behaviors occupy the first half of reasoning traces.
-The second phase involves \textbf{plan formulation}, where models construct action sequences and verify validity, iteratively rebuilding when conflicts arise.
-The final phase consists of \textbf{plan verification}, where models validate solutions before committing to answers.
+The second phase involves \textbf{plan formulation}, where LLMs construct action sequences and verify validity, iteratively rebuilding when conflicts arise.
+The final phase consists of \textbf{plan verification}, where LLMs validate solutions before committing to answers.